Research & Projects

 Executive Director: Juan Camarena, Ph.D., Lecturer, CBB LPCC Program

-Led by Dr. Laura Owen, adjunct professor in the Department of Counseling and School Psychology, and Dr. Melissa Naranjo, executive director of the College Avenue Compact, CEPA aims to improve equitable student postsecondary opportunity, particularly through the study of counseling and advising systems and processes that elevate the diverse student and parent voices of vulnerable communities.
+Led by Dr. Laura Owen, adjunct professor in the Department of Counseling and School Psychology, and Dr. Diana Camilo, assistant professor at CSU San Bernardino, CEPA aims to improve equitable student postsecondary opportunities, particularly through the study of counseling and advising systems and processes that elevate the diverse student and parent voices of vulnerable communities.
 Its goals include ensuring all students have access to a high-quality antiracist school counselor to guide and support them on their postsecondary paths, and ensuring that all school-based systems, policies, and practices promote equitable postsecondary opportunities.